jacob-long/interactions/README.md

     #> ------- ------ -------- ------
     #>   -0.00   0.01    -0.31   0.76

-The Johnson-Neyman plot can really help you get a handle on what the interval is telling you, too.
+The Johnson-Neyman plot can help you get a handle on what the interval is telling you, too.
 Note that you can look at the Johnson-Neyman interval directly with the `johnson_neyman()` function.

-The above all generalize to three-way interactions, too.
+The above all generalize to three-way interactions, too, although Johnson-Neyman intervals do not handle the second moderator in the way that they do the first.

 ### Visualizing interaction effects